 Physicians from Women & Infants' Fertility Center wrote an editorial for The New England Journal of Medicine about the recent Rhode Island fertility preservation mandates.

 Thanks in part to physicians at Women & Infants hospital, a new state law requires insurance companies to cover fertility preservation for cancer patients.

-Women & Infants' Fertility Center's Dr. John Buster was recently inducted into the ACOG Hall of Fame.
+Former Women & Infants' Fertility Center doctor John Buster, MD, was recently inducted into the ACOG Hall of Fame.
 This rare honor recognizes his decades of groundbreaking work in the filed of reproductive endocrinology.

 Eden Cardozo, MD, of Boston, has recently joined the Division of Reproductive Endocrinology and Infertility in the Department of Obstetrics and Gynecology at Women & Infants Hospital of Rhode Island, a Care New England hospital.